 Explore our workshop offerings if you would like to request a specific structured workshop.

 Feldberg Library is located in the Murdough building, directly behind the Irving Institute.

 Guides are maintained for each program area outlined by Thayer.
 We recommend bookmarking the links of the guides you access most for easy access.

-These are the course guides available for Spring 2023.
+These are the course guides available for Fall 2023.
 If you are looking for past course guides, they are still accessible via direct link but are not searchable.
 If you would like to access a past course guide, please email us.

 Pop-ups are no-one's favorite, but what if I gave you a pop-up extension that will give you directions to full-text articles, ebooks, and more through the Dartmouth Library for any academic site?
 Allow me to introduce Lean Library.
 This plug-in works with Chrome, Edge, Firefox, Opera, and Safari.
 While the tool may be of assistance when on the Dartmouth network, it will be especially helpful when you aren't.

 Step 1: Download and install the extension: https://download.leanlibrary.com/DartmouthLibrary

 Step 3: Start searching!
 Lean Library will let you know when you are on a website that the library has access to and will help you navigate access to the full text of articles, or direct you to create an interlibrary loan request when appropriate.